muggy8/improbable/from-me-to-me/zChsWMRx.md

 I instinctively tried to hide my face but I quickly remembered that I look nothing like the Melody she remembers anymore so I peaked out from under my hair to catch a glance at my sister.

-Phanna's sitting next to me eating the strange food that he got from the rooftop as if without a care in the world but I knew that was an act.
+Phanna's sitting next to me eating the strange food he got from the rooftop as if without a care in the world but I knew that was an act.

-Afterall, he is the one who killed me in this world and right in front of my sister Amanda too.
+After all, he is the one who killed me in this world and right in front of my sister Amanda too.

-I'm sure the only reason he is thowing up such an act is because of the memory alteration that happened after the event.
+I'm sure the only reason he is throwing up such an act is because of the memory alteration that happened after the event.

 Phanna was extremely upset about it for some reason when Mikay explained it to us but at that point, we couldn't do anything about it anymore so Phanna relented.

-If that wasn't the case, I was pretty sure Phanna would have gotten into a fight with Mikay at that point judging by how aggrivated he appeared when he found out,
+If that wasn't the case, I was pretty sure Phanna would have gotten into a fight with Mikay at that point judging by how aggravated he appeared when he found out,

 I honestly wanted to know why Phanna was so upset about memory alterations but it felt unwise to ask so I somehow managed to hold myself back from asking.